phact/dse-spark-rest-api/docsrc/content/index.md

 The preffered method for submitting spark applications (whether remotely using `dse client-tool` or from the cluster itself) is `dse spark-submit`.
 DSE takes care of setting environmental variables and identifying the Spark master for application submission automatically simplifying availability requirements of spark applications.

 However, some users require the ability to submit spark jobs remotely via REST.
-In these cases, customers often find out about job server and incur the complexity that goes along with job server to achieve REST submission.
-In some cases the undocumented Spark REST api is sufficient to meet the requirement.
-However, be aware that the Spark REST API is not supported by DataStax or by the spark communtiy.

-Note: Starting with DSE 5.1 we are able to automatically find the Master for job submissions and allow the selection of a local datacenter for a spark job by using the `dse://` syntax in the `.master` property.
-The implementation of `dse://` has broken compatibility with the Spark RESTful API in 5.1.0.
+In these cases it is necessary to look into other options.